Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Outline of GT/WV-HMC for group manifolds

-As mentioned in Sect.~\ref{sec:introduction}, the GT-HMC algorithm often introduces the ergodicity problem when the flow time is taken sufficiently large to reduce the oscillatory behavior of $e^{-i\, \ImS}$.
-This trade-off between reducing the sign problem and maintaining ergodicity can be resolved at a low computational cost by employing the WV-HMC method \cite{Fukuma:2020fez}, in which the path integral over a single deformed surface $\Sigma$ [Eq.~\eqref{vev_Sigma}] is replaced by an integral over a continuous union of deformed surfaces (the worldvolume).
+As mentioned in Sect.~\ref{sec:introduction}, the GT-HMC algorithm often introduces ergodicity issues when the flow time is taken to be sufficiently large to reduce the oscillatory behavior of $e^{-i\, \ImS(U)}$.
+This trade-off between reducing the sign problem and maintaining ergodicity can be resolved at a low computational cost by employing the Worldvolume HMC (WV-HMC) method \cite{Fukuma:2020fez}, in which the path integral over a single deformed surface $\Sigma$ [Eq.~\eqref{vev_Sigma}] is replaced by an integral over a continuous union of deformed surfaces (the worldvolume; see Fig.~\ref{fig:worldvolume_group2}).

 Although the method was originally introduced for the flat case, it can be generalized to group manifolds as follows.
-We first note that when we set the deformed surface to $\Sigma=\Sigma_t$ (deformed surface at flow time $t$), both the numerator and the denominator of Eq.~\eqref{vev_Sigma} are independent of $t$ due to Cauchy's theorem, so that we can take an average over $t$ separately with an arbitrary common weight $e^{-W(t)}$ as in Ref.~\cite{Fukuma:2020fez}:
+We first note that when we set the deformed surface to $\Sigma=\Sigma_t$ (the deformed surface at flow time $t$), both the numerator and the denominator of Eq.~\eqref{vev_Sigma} are independent of $t$ due to Cauchy's theorem.
+Thus, we can take averages over $t$ separately with an arbitrary common weight $e^{-W(t)}$ as in Ref.~\cite{Fukuma:2020fez}:

 This can be regarded as a ratio of integrals over the \emph{worldvolume} $\calR$ defined by